 Are you preoccupied with doing the right thing?

 Your choice is rules or relationship.
 You cannot reduce relationship to a set of rules.
 (Try it with your marriage and see how far that gets you!)
 Live by rules and you’re setting yourself up for failure, for any kind of law will stimulate sin and lead to death (Rms 7:5).
 Even when you do the right thing it’ll be the wrong thing because you’re operating in an independent spirit instead of walking by faith (Rms 14:23).
-But when you choose to abide in Christ – when He is your all in all – you’ll find yourself doing the right thing at the right time every time.
+But when you abide in Christ, you’ll find yourself doing the right thing at the right time every time.

 Do you act as if God is keeping score?

-Are you sin-conscious?
+Are you sin conscious?

 Through his one-time sacrifice for the sins of the world, Jesus has done away with sin (1 Jn 2:2, Heb 9:26).
 Sin was a problem, but because of Jesus it is no longer a problem.
 So what is the problem?
-The problem now is whether you will choose to believe in the all-sufficiency of Christ and His finished work.
-Religion will keep the focus on you and your unworthiness, but grace focuses on Christ and His worthiness.
+The problem is whether you will choose to believe in the all-sufficiency of Christ and his finished work.
+Religion will keep the focus on you and your unworthiness, but grace focuses on Christ and his worthiness.

 Are you motivated by your Christian duty?

 This debt-consciousness is opposed to the grace of God for grace comes with no strings attached.
 There is no quid pro quo in the kingdom.
-Everything comes by the “exceeding riches of His grace” (Eph 2:7) and is received by faith.
-Don’t cheapen His grace by thinking you have a duty or responsibility to pay Him back.
-Your responsibility is to believe that He is good and true!
+Everything comes by the “exceeding riches of his grace” (Eph 2:7) and is received by faith.
+Don’t cheapen his grace by thinking you have a duty or responsibility to pay him back.
+Your responsibility is to believe that he is good and true!
 It is not our obligation to serve the Lord, it is our royal privilege.
 It is not our duty, but our great delight.

 Do you fear God’s anger?

-Listen to a religious person and you might get the impression that God is a temperamental and abusive Father who sometimes lashes out in fits of righteous wrath.
+Listen to a religious person and you might get the impression that God is a temperamental and abusive Father who sometimes lashes out in fits of wrath.
 A religious person sees Jesus as a sort of go-between, someone who’ll stand in the gap and take the heat for us.
 But the truth is that God the Father, Son and Spirit are perfectly united in purpose and character.
 If you want to know what God the Father is like, look at the Son (Heb 1:3).

 Do you like doing things for God?

 We need to distinguish between dead works and good works.
 Dead works are those activities that seem right to us but which lead to death (Pro 16:25).
 Good works are those which have been prepared by God in advance for us to do (Eph 2:10).
 Dead works require no faith – if you have the resources you can do them.
 Good works always reveal the Father.
-As always, Jesus is our role model.
-He did nothing on His own initiative yet lived a full and fruitful life in response to the Father (Jn 5:19).
+As always, Jesus shows the way.
+He did nothing on his own initiative yet lived a full and fruitful life in response to the Father (Jn 5:19).

-Help these messages of love and freedom go further by supporting us via our Patreon page.
+Want others to hear about their heavenly Father?
+Support E2R on Patreon.
 In addition to funding the free distribution of grace resources, you will get exclusive access to bonus materials as well as sneak peeks at forthcoming articles and books.
 Awesome!